-Employees should use a state fleet vehicle whenever possible.
-If a state fleet vehicle is available, but the employee chooses to use a privately-owned vehicle (POV), mileage reimbursement will be at the rate in effect at the time of travel for the Sedan/Wagon vehicle category listed on the North Dakota Department of Transportation State Fleet Services Rental Rates schedule.

-For special circumstances listed below, and with preapproval from the supervisor, the reimbursement rate will be the POV mileage reimbursement rate established by the U.S. General Services Administration (GSA).
-The justification for the approval must be included with the employee's travel expense reimbursement request.
+Employees are encouraged to use a State Fleet vehicle for business use.
+Mileage reimbursement for business use of a privately owned vehicle, regardless of type, will be at the rate in effect at the time of travel for the Sedan/Wagon vehicle category listed on the North Dakota Department of Transportation State Fleet Services Rental Rates schedule.
+For special circumstances listed below the reimbursement rate will be the Privately Owned Vehicle Mileage Reimbursement Rate established by the U.S. General Services Administration (GSA).

 - a.
 A request for a State Fleet vehicle was received at least one week prior to the planned travel date and it was determined by Lake Region State College that no State Fleet vehicle would be available, or - b.
 Lake Region State College has determined that the provision of a State Fleet vehicle is not generally feasible where the employee is physically located, or - c.
 Permission has been granted by the employee's supervisor due to unique circumstances.

-When a POV is used, miles to and from the destination city, plus 5 miles per day, will be the only reimbursable miles.
+An explanation of the unique circumstances must be included on the employee's Travel Expense Voucher and signed by the supervisor. - d.
+When a privately owned vehicle, regardless of type, is used, miles to and from the destination city, plus 5 miles per day, will be the only reimbursable miles. - 2.
+Departure time is listed as the time of departure from your home base.
+Arrival time is listed as the time of arrival at your home base. - 3.
+Miscellaneous Travel Expenses -